 The Tesla battery storage plant in South Australia just one among many developments in the energy industry that Leading Edge Energy keeps you up to date with.
 Aside from news, we also have advice on saving electricity like how to make your pub business more energy efficient and articles to help you understand topics like voltage optimisation.

-Better yet, call us at 1300 852 770 or e-mail email@example.com so we can give you a one-to-one, personalised energy management consultation service.
+Better yet, call us at 1300 852 770 or e-mail email@example.com so we can give you a one-on-one, personalised energy management consultation service.
 Our initial review and assessment process is complimentary, and you’re not obliged to accept any offer we recommend to you.